dbystruev/ToDoServer/README.md

-## Scaffolded Swift Kitura server application
+## ToDoBackend Swift Kitura server application

-This scaffolded application provides a starting point for creating Swift applications running on [Kitura](http://www.kitura.io/).
+This is an example of Swift Kitura backend for [ToDo Client](https://todobackend.com/client/).

 ### Table of Contents
 * [Requirements](#requirements)